dapr/quickstarts/observability/README.md

 ...
  ```

-For this sample, a configuration has already been enabled for every service in the distributed calculator app.
+For this quickstart, a configuration has already been enabled for every service in the distributed calculator app.
 You can find the annotation in each one of the calculator yaml files.
-For example review the yaml file for the calculator front end service [here](https://github.com/dapr/samples/blob/master/3.distributed-calculator/deploy/react-calculator.yaml#L36).
+For example review the yaml file for the calculator front end service [here](https://github.com/dapr/quickstarts/blob/master/distributed-calculator/deploy/react-calculator.yaml#L36).

 Note you did not introduce any dependency on Zipkin into the calculator app code or deployment yaml files.
 The Zipkin Dapr component is configured to read tracing events and write these to an exporter.

-Now deploy the distributed calculator application to your cluster following the instructions found in sample [3.distributed-calculator](https://github.com/dapr/samples/blob/master/3.distributed-calculator/README.md).
+Now deploy the distributed calculator application to your cluster following the instructions found in the [distributed-calculator](https://github.com/dapr/quickstarts/blob/master/distributed-calculator/README.md) quickstart.
 Then browse to the calculator UI.

 > **Note:** If the distributed calculator is already running on your cluster you will need to restart it for the tracing to take effect.
 You can do so by running: